SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

 This ends the module on tools specifically designed for serving machine learning models.
 As stated in the beginning of the module, there are a lot of different tools that can be used to serve machine learning models and the choice of tool often depends on the specific use case.
-In general, we recommend that whenever you want to serve a machine learning model, you should try out a few different frameworks and see which one fits your use case the best.
+In general, we recommend that whenever you want to serve a machine learning model, you try out a few different frameworks and see which one fits your use case best.